mapcomponents/mapcomponents/README.md

 }
 ```

-## Add cypress component testing to an existing project
+## Add Cypress Component Testing to an Existing Project

-Before running the command.
-Got to the `project.json` and add the following to the `"targets"` parameter
+Before running the command, go to the `project.json` and add the following to the `"targets"` parameter:

 ```json
 {